Phrasal Verbs with Give: Meanings, Examples, and Usage (B2–C1)

 Give away

-• The company gave away free samples of their new product.
+• The company gave away free samples.

 Give off